Quick Pizza Dough Recipe

 Instructions

-1. Preheat the oven to 450°F if baking immediately; skip if freezing the dough.
+- Preheat oven to 450°F if baking immediately; skip if freezing dough for later.

-2. In a large bowl, whisk together 4 cups of flour, sugar, salt, and yeast until evenly combined.
+- In a large bowl, whisk together 4 cups of flour, sugar, salt, and yeast until evenly mixed.

-4. Turn dough onto floured surface and knead for about 5 minutes until smooth and elastic; alternatively, use a stand mixer with a dough hook.
+- Turn dough onto a floured surface and knead gently for 5 minutes until smooth and elastic; alternatively, use a stand mixer with dough hook.

-5. Place dough ball in an olive oil-coated bowl, cover loosely, and let rise at room temperature for 10-15 minutes if using Quick Rise yeast (or 60-90 minutes if using standard instant yeast), until nearly doubled in size.
+- Place dough ball in a bowl brushed with olive oil; cover loosely and let rest: 10-15 minutes if using Quick Rise yeast, or 60-90 minutes with regular instant yeast, until almost doubled in size.

-6. Gently punch down dough and divide into two equal portions or balls.
+- Punch down dough gently and divide into two equal balls.

-7. For freezing: coat each dough ball with olive oil, wrap tightly in plastic wrap, place in a zipper bag, press out air, and freeze up to 3 months.
+- To freeze: lightly coat each dough ball with olive oil, wrap tightly in plastic wrap, place in a zipper freezer bag, remove air, and freeze up to 3 months.

-8. For baking: roll or stretch each dough ball into a 10-12 inch circle, place on parchment or greased sheet pan, pinch edges to form a rim.
+- To bake: stretch or roll each dough ball into 10-12 inch circle, place on parchment paper or greased baking sheet, optionally pinch edges to form a rim.

 Notes

-Using Quick Rise yeast allows a rise in about 10-15 minutes; standard yeast needs 30-50 minutes., Whisk dry ingredients together first so salt doesn’t harm yeast and ensures even mixing., Optional: add 1 teaspoon each garlic powder and onion powder to dry ingredients for extra flavor., For deeper flavor, use ¼ teaspoon standard yeast and a long rise of 4-5 hours at room temp or 8-24 hours refrigerated., Use bread flour or ’00’ pizza flour instead of all-purpose for different crust textures., Warm water at 110°F helps activate yeast., Oil hands when shaping dough to prevent sticking and add flavor., Rest dough briefly after kneading to relax gluten for easier stretching., Stretch dough by hand to promote air bubbles; avoid rolling pin for best texture., Preheat baking stone or steel for 30+ minutes to achieve a crisp crust bottom., Use parchment to prevent sticking and ease cleanup., Store extra dough in the fridge for up to 3 days or freeze for up to 3 months.
+Quick Rise yeast enables rising in about 10-15 minutes vs. 30-50 with standard yeast., Whisk dry ingredients first to prevent salt from harming yeast and ensure even mixing., For extra flavor, add 1 teaspoon each garlic powder and onion powder to dry mix., Slow rise option: use ¼ teaspoon standard yeast, rise 4-5 hours at room temp or 8-24 hours refrigerated., You can substitute all-purpose flour with bread flour or ’00’ pizza flour for different textures., Warm water to about 110°F activates yeast properly., Oil your hands when handling dough to prevent sticking and add flavor., Rest dough 10 minutes after kneading to relax gluten for easier stretching., Stretch dough by hand instead of rolling pin to preserve air bubbles for a light crust., Preheat baking stone or steel 30 minutes for crispy bottom crust., Parchment paper prevents sticking and eases cleanup., Store extra dough refrigerated up to 3 days or frozen up to 3 months.

 Nutrition